openforge/rock-the-steps-app/README.md

 ```npm install```
 ```npx nx run rock-the-steps:serve```

+# Debug Mode

+To turn on/off debug mode (the boxes) go to phaser-singleton.module.ts and toggle the arcade 'debug:false/debug:true'

 # Architecture

 This project uses Ionic Framework for the majority of screens and overlays; and uses Phaser for the gameplay itself.
 Please see corresponding documentation on their respective websites.